Hot Cities: Episode List

 Lima, which is the largest city in Peru, is also one of the driest cities in the world.
 Twenty-five percent of Peru's population live in Lima, the state's capital, and every year more and more immigrants are flooding in because the city has more to offer than the countryside.
 However, even people here are now being affected by the severe drought and are running out of water.
 Since the city was built in the middle of the desert, the people depend on the rivers for their water that run from the glaciers which hold about 69 percent of the world's freshwater.
 Due to rising temperatures, the glaciers are melting at a quicker rate and becoming smaller, so not enough water is flowing through.
-Even then, water used to be drinkable since it was fast moving and contaminants and bacteria where being flushed away, but now that water is just sitting there and flowing at a lower speed, the inhabitants are no longer able to consume due to its dirtiness.
+Even then, water used to be drinkable since it was fast moving and contaminants and bacteria were being flushed away, but now that water is just sitting there and flowing at a lower speed, the inhabitants are no longer able to consume due to its dirtiness.